jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 There are simple 1 tool tablets supported by Linux Kernel.
 The Wacom tablets never fall in to this category but its useful to understand them first.
+These generic tablets will report events over standard Linux /dev/input/eventX interfaces.

+Tablets have a concept were a tool is in proximity of pad and can start reporting valid X/Y coordinates.
+They also can report when the tool is physically touching the device.
+There are two competing approaches for kernel drivers to report proximity versus touching information.

-These generic tablets will report events over standard Linux /dev/input/event0 interfaces.
-They will send a BTN\_TOUCH with value of non-zero any time a tool comes into proximity of the tablet and 0 when out of proximity.
-The ABS\_PRESSURE event is used to determine when the tool is touching the tablet.
-The most common other events they will send are ABS\_X and ABS\_Y to indicate the location of pen on tablet and BTN\_STYLUS when a button is pressed located on the stylus itself.
-These supporting events only make sense to have non-zero values when BTN\_TOUCH is a non-zero value.
+The one approach is tablets will send a BTN\_TOUCH event with value of non-zero any time a tool comes into proximity of the tablet and 0 when out of proximity.
+The ABS\_PRESSURE event is then used to determine when the tool is touching the tablet.
+ABS\_PRESSURE only make sense to have non-zero values when BTN\_TOUCH is a non-zero value and applications may be required to ignore ABS\_PRESSURE in case driver sends non-zero values always.

+The other approach is tablets will send a BTN\_TOOL\_PEN event with value of non-zero any time a tool comes into proximity of the tablet and 0 when out of proximity.
+The BTN\_TOUCH event is then used to determine when the tool is touching the tablet.
+The ABS\_PRESSURE event is optional in this case but can be sent to complement the BTN\_TOUCH.
+Similar to above, a non-zero value of ABS\_PRESSURE may need to be ignored by application when BTN\_TOUCH=0 or BTN\_TOOL\_PEN=0.

+There are cases of simple tablets were the hardware can not report when in proximity of tablet and can only report when physically touching.
+In these cases, BTN\_TOUCH=non-zero will always come with a BTN\_PRESSURE=non-zero or BTN\_TOOL\_PEN will always equal BTN\_TOUCH.

-Most user applications detect difference between a tablet /dev/input/event0 and other types of inputs by looking for support for either BTN\_STYLUS or BTN\_TOOL\_PEN events.
+Most user applications detect difference between a tablet and things such as touchpads on /dev/input/eventX is by looking for support for either BTN\_STYLUS or BTN\_TOOL\_PEN event.
+It has to check for both to handle the common case of never reporting BTN\_TOOL\_PEN.

-Of those two, BTN\_TOOL\_PEN exists purely to inform userland this tablet supports pen tools.
-The value returned with this event generally tracks the value of BTN\_TOUCH.
+The other common events tablets will send are ABS\_X and ABS\_Y to indicate the location of pen on tablet and BTN\_STYLUS when a button is pressed that is located on the stylus/pen tool itself.

-There are also various buttons such as BTN\_LEFT/BTN\_RIGHT/BTN\_1/etc that tablets can report regardless of the state of BTN\_TOUCH.
-These represent buttons that exist on tablet itself and user expects these to work regardless of a tool being used.
+There are also various buttons such as BTN\_LEFT/BTN\_RIGHT/BTN\_1/etc that tablets can report regardless of the state of ABS\_PRESSURE/BTN\_TOUCH.
+These represent buttons that exist on the tablet itself (as apposed to on stylus/pen tool) and user expects these to work regardless of a tool being used.

 The following shows events returned from a hypothetical tablet and indentation represents implied hierarchy.
-A well behaved tablet should return zeros for items under hierarchy when going out of proximity but this can not be relied upon.
+Some tablets will return zeros for items under hierarchy when going out of proximity but this can not be relied upon.

 -   BTN\_TOUCH
     -   ABS\_X
     -   ABS\_Y
+    -   ABS\_PRESSURE
+-   BTN\_LEFT
+-   BTN\_RIGHT

+Here is a hypothetical tablet that uses BTN\_TOOL\_PEN approach:

+-   BTN\_TOOL\_PEN
+    -   ABS\_X
+    -   ABS\_Y
+-   BTN\_TOUCH
     -   ABS\_PRESSURE
 -   BTN\_LEFT
 -   BTN\_RIGHT